Design Principles Guide by Andi Gugu

 Typography mastery

 Typography is the art and technique of arranging type to make written language legible, readable, and visually compelling.
-It's one of the most important skills a designer can develop, good typography can elevate mediocre content, while bad typography can destroy great content.
+It's one of the most important skills a designer can develop, good typography can elevate mediocre content, while bad typography can make exceptional content unreadable.
+More than any other design discipline, typography reveals the depth of a designer's craft and attention to detail.

 Type classifications